kmee0507/Paylocity-Assignment/README.md

 # Future Functionality

 Given the time constraints and capacity, scope creep definitely seeped in many times during the development.
 Additional functionality that would be nice to haves would be things like editing saved employees or deleting saved employees.
 Much more validation logic needs to be put in place.
 An Employee lookup window would be nice to have.
 And much more.

+# Testing
+Testing for this application will require making sure all inputs can only handle the correct characters, i.e. no numbers or spaces or special symbols.
+Making sure all cost values are correct when submitting a set of employees and there dependents.
+Additional testing would include things like making sure all fields that are required are filled in.
+All screens are flexible and match the requirements set forth by the abstract design.